Ukraine’s Latin Rite Bishops Issue Fraternal Correction of German Bishops’ Synodal Path

 Ukraine’s Latin Rite Catholic bishops have issued a fraternal correction of the German bishops, saying their stance on LGBT issues and their attitude to natural law with respect to their “synodal path” is “a threat to the faithful in Ukraine.”

-The bishops, who made the comments made in a letter published in part on the Polish Catholic website wPolityce.pl, also blamed Germany’s bishops for accusations from Protestants and Eastern Orthodox faithful that the Catholic Church was departing from the revealed truth, and called on Germany’s episcopate to be faithful to holy Scripture and Tradition.
+The bishops, who made the comments in a letter published in part on the Polish Catholic website wPolityce.pl, also blamed Germany’s bishops for accusations from Protestants and Eastern Orthodox faithful that the Catholic Church was departing from the revealed truth, and called on Germany’s episcopate to be faithful to holy Scripture and Tradition.

 The letter’s signatories included all the episcopal members of the Church’s Commission for the Family, headed by Auxiliary Bishop Radoslaw Zmitrowicz of Kamyanets-Podilskyi.